-The Group is a diversified asset management group focused with two core client segments: institutional clients (pension schemes and insurance companies) and retail / wholesale clients (through both mutual funds and investment trusts).
-Around 80% of the assets are managed are for institutional clients.
+The Group is a diversified asset management group focused on two core client segments: strategic partners and consumer and institutional clients.
 The Group manages investments from multiple investment centres including London, Edinburgh, Amsterdam, Lisbon and Dublin.
 Investment teams have clearly differentiated products and processes with no overlap.
 Each product managed by the group is rigorously monitored from a risk management perspective.

-Our risks are typical to those of other investment managers and fall under the categories of: financial risk, operational risk and strategic risk.
-It is important to note that all risks are monitored and managed as part of our governance and risk management framework which is consistently applied across all firms within the Group.
-This uniformity arises as all Group firms are managed and operated to support the Group's objectives and strategies, and the FCAM Board and Executive Management provides oversight of all operations.
+Our risks are typical to those of investment managers and fall under the categories of financial risk, operational risk and strategic risk.
+It is important to note that all risks are monitored and managed as part of a governance and risk management framework which is consistently applied across all firms within the Group.
+This uniformity arises as all Group firms are managed and operated to support the Group's objectives and strategies, and the FCAM Board and Group Management provides oversight of all operations.